Studies using a Mobile Laboratory

 Researchers from NOAA ESRL Chemical Sciences Division and the University of Colorado Cooperative Institute for Research in Environmental Sciences (CIRES).

 CSD developed a mobile laboratory to study agricultural emissions in the summer of 2014 in conjunction with the NSF FRAPPÉ and NASA DISCOVER-AQ projects.
 Since then, the mobile laboratory has been used to study seasonal changes in agricultural emissions, emissions of methane from the oil and gas industry, on-road emissions, and ozone transport.
-Further projects include the Aliso Canyon Study 2016 and FAST-LVOS 2017.
+Further projects include the Aliso Canyon Study, FAST-LVOS 2017, and NYICE 2018.

 Agricultural Emissions Studies